 ENRICO BELTRAMINI

-My scholarship has a primary focus on theology, with sustained engagement in intellectual history and social theory.
-I seek to rethink theology for the contemporary world through dialogue between Western and Asian theologies, engagement with digital technology, and reflection on postsecular and postliberal realities.
-This project is situated within the retrieval tradition of Roman Catholic theology.
-I took early retirement from my teaching position at Notre Dame de Namur University in order to pursue an active program of research and writing.
-Previously, I held academic appointments at Santa Clara University and the University of California, Berkeley.
-My academic work represents a redirection from an earlier career in New York’s luxury industry and Silicon Valley’s venture capital sector.
-I hold a PhD in Theology (Vidyajyoti College of Theology), a PhD in History (University of London), and a PhD in Business (Manchester Business School).
+Author of six monographs and over eighty academic articles, I work across several related fields, with a primary focus on theology and additional engagement in history and social theory.
+My research explores South Asian Christianity and theology, the theology of digital technology, and the relationship between theology and history.
+It is situated within historical and systematic theology and draws on the resources of the Roman Catholic tradition.
+I retired from my teaching position at Notre Dame de Namur University (California) to devote myself full-time to research; previously, I taught at Santa Clara University and the University of California, Berkeley.
+My scholarly work represents a redirection from an earlier professional career in New York’s luxury industry and Silicon Valley’s venture capital sector.
+Originally from Milan, I now reside in Northern California.
+I hold doctorates in Theology (Vidyajyoti College of Theology), History (University of London), and Business (Manchester Business School).

 Here is a link to a selection of my work